 What is the Peer Wellness Educator hiring process?

-Student Wellness selects students every Fall semester through an application/interview process to begin work the FOLLOWING Fall semester.
-Student Wellness will be selecting students in the Fall 2018 semester to be our 2019-20 Peer Wellness Educators (beginning in August).
-Students must complete their training in the Spring/Summer before beginning work in the following Fall semester.
+Student Wellness selects students every semester through an application process.
+Student Wellness will be selecting students each semester to begin the following semester.
 For more information about our application process and timeline, click here.

 What training is required for Peer Wellness Educators once hired?

-Newly selected Peer Wellness Educators in Fall 2018 must complete the following requirements before officially beginning their job in Fall 2019.
+Newly selected Peer Wellness Educators must complete the following requirements before officially beginning their job

 How does Peer Wellness Education fit into the vision of the Division of Student Affairs and the Mission of ISU?

 Higher learning, student success, and student development are core to the vision and mission of ISU.
 Wellbeing and safety are inextricably linked to student success.
 A student’s ability & readiness to learn is diminished if they are not physically, emotionally, financially, socially, or spiritually well.

 Peer Wellness Educators play an important role in helping their fellow students enhance their wellbeing so they can reach their full potential at Iowa State University.
 Peer Wellness Educators work to create a welcoming, safe, and inclusive living/learning environment as well as engage in strategies to provide students with wellness information, resources, and opportunities to help them be more successful.
 College students often turn to and listen to their fellow peers for information, thus making the role of Peer Wellness Educators important at ISU.

 What will I get out of the Peer Wellness Educator experience?